 - User based review

-- Determine which applications need to reviewed and how often
+- Determine which applications need to be reviewed and how often.

 - For each application that is to be reviewed determine

-- Application which have a common review flow, can be grouped together into a single campaign
+- Whether the applications, which have a common review flow, can be grouped together into a single campaign.

 - Determine who the user access review manager (UAR manager) should be for each campaign.
-The UAR manager is the person responsible for overview the completion of the reviewing and extracting the reports for auditors
+The UAR manager is the person responsible for overviewing the completion of the reviewing and extracting the reports for auditors.